putyourlightson/craft-blitz/README.md

 After installing the plugin, go to the plugin settings.

 1. Turn “Enable Caching” on.
-2. Add a row to “Included URI Patterns” such as `__home__` for the homepage or `.*` for the entire site.
+2. Add a row to “Included URI Patterns” such as `.*` for the entire site.
-3. Save the settings and visit the homepage (it will be cached in the first visit).
+3. Save the settings and visit the site (it will be cached in the first visit).

 ## Usage